frandieguez/frandieguez.com/content/posts/how-to-build-a-split-keyboard-lily58-pro/index.md

 #### Lubing

-On of the revealing parts for me was lubing.
-Usually switches come prelubed, which basically consist on opening each switch and apply some special lubricant on the [insides of it, on the spring and the stem](https://www.youtube.com/watch?v=qSgPKPoFo2k).
+One of the revealing parts for me was lubing.
+Usually switches come prelubed, which basically consist on opening each switch and apply some special lubricant on [its insides, on the spring and the stem](https://www.youtube.com/watch?v=qSgPKPoFo2k).
 In mainstream switches the quality of this lube is not good, and in the community of DIY custom keyboards you try to apply a higher quality lube.

 In my case I choose **Krytox GPL 205 grade 0**, the best I could buy online at the moment.
 As mentioned before keyboard parts are usually sold out as they are not manufactured in large chunks.